lukebccls/syslib/README.md

 LAMP STACK - (Linux OS, Apache Server, mySQL Database, PHP server-side language)
 ---
 The LAMP stack is a popular open source group of software.
 When 'stacked' together it can be used for web development.
 The operating sytem is Linux, Apache is the server, mySQL is the database and PHP is the server side scripting langauge.
-It provides a simple and free way to build great websites in any level of complexity.
+It provides a simple and free way to build great websites.
+There is a large community who uses this stack and mantains it as a leader in open source software.

+<ins>Apache</ins> is a webserver and it's basic

 Journal Entry 10: Installing Apache Web Server
+--

+Journal Entry 11: Installing PHP
+--

+Journal Entry 12: Installing mySQL
+--